What is Certificate-Based Authentication?

 Organizations can create a dynamic and responsive access control environment by integrating these protocols into their authentication infrastructure.
 This technological solution guarantees that changes in user roles, device statuses, or any other attribute are detected and updated in access policies as soon as possible.

-Adding Server Certificates Validation
+Adding Server Certificate Validation

-The significance of server certificate validation cannot be underemphasized.
-It is a strong safeguard against possible man-in-the-middle attacks and assures that the RADIUS server authenticates devices in a secure environment.
 This concept extends beyond RADIUS authentication.
 In general, server certificates are essential for web servers to protect connections by encrypting data in transit.
 Administrators must carefully set up the RADIUS server, providing server certificates received from a trustworthy CA and creating a safe chain of trust.
 This caution in server certificate validation adds significantly to the overall security posture, protecting against unauthorized access and malicious actors attempting to undermine the authentication process.

 Managing Access with Certificate-Based Authentication